paddi1990/modCnet/README.md

-## modCnet: Detection of ac4C from nanopore direct RNA sequencing using deep learning
+## modCnet: Detection of ac4C and m5C from nanopore direct RNA sequencing using deep learning
 ---
 ![GitHub release (latest SemVer)](https://img.shields.io/badge/Version-v1.0-yellowgreen) ![GitHub release (latest SemVer)](https://img.shields.io/badge/Language-python-yellowgreen)

-modCnet is a deep learning framework designed to harness the power of Oxford Nanopore direct RNA sequencing for precise identification of N4-acetylcytidine (ac4C) sites, a crucial aspect in RNA modification studies.
-By effectively distinguishing ac4C from unmodified cytidine and 5-methylcytosine (m5C), modCnet enables accurate estimation of modification rates at each ac4C site.
+modCnet is a deep learning framework designed to harness the power of Oxford Nanopore direct RNA sequencing for precise identification of N4-acetylcytidine (ac4C) and 5-methylcytosine (m5C) sites, a crucial aspect in RNA modification studies.
+By effectively distinguishing ac4C and m5C from unmodified cytidine, modCnet enables accurate estimation of modification rates at each ac4C site.
 Through rigorous validation on independent in vitro datasets and a human cell line, modCnet showcases its robustness, versatility, and immense potential in advancing the understanding and exploration of ac4C modifications in mRNA.

 ## 1. Installation